coderefinery/2022-09-20-workshop/content/questions/day3.md

 33. In step you showed this: git branch yourname-somefeature master, but know it was like this: yourname/somefeature why?
     - The `-` vs `/` has no special meaning.
 We changed the recommendation to `-` because it was less confusing (the `/` in `origin/...` *does* mean something)
+       - RB: sorry.
+When working on my own I use "/" but for presenting I should rather use "-" for less confusion.

 34. Can I delete the branch after pushed to remote repo if I don't want to merge it?
     - Yes.
 It will stay on the remote until deleted there.